manyabhardwaj/EducationWebsite/README.md

 # Education Website Landing Page
-This is a Education Based Website Design
+This is a Education Based Website Design.